stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 Buildah can build container images from command-line instructions, but we usually provide a configuration file in the `Dockerfile` format.
 By convention this file should be called `Containerfile`.
 See below for an example.

-Once an image has been publisheded to the container registry for the project, it is visible in the Web interface for GitLab.
+Once an image has been pushed to the container registry for the project, it is visible in the Web interface for GitLab.
 To view a project container registry in the GitLab Web interface, go to the project and select _Deploy > Container registry_.

 ### Example .gitlab-ci.yml for GitLab